 Visiting Zion National Park means cream, pink and red sandstone cliffs, green canyon floors and blue skies.
 Here you have all you need to enjoy great scenery and amazing hikes.

 The park is located in Southwestern Utah, just outside Springdale.
 That it opened already in 1919 makes it the oldest national park in Utah.
-The fantastic environment in the park makes it a crown jewel you shouldn’t miss out on.
+The fantastic environment in the park is a crown jewel you shouldn’t miss out on.

 Sorry about the disclaimer.
 We just want to let you know that this site can exist thanks to compensation received from advertising and affiliate links.
 Read the full disclosure here.